-2026-04-26·13 min read·
+2026-04-26·13 min read

-What Art.36 Establishes
+What the Penalty Regime Establishes

 1. Investigation powers — MSAs may request technical documentation, access source code under confidentiality conditions, require product testing, and compel manufacturers to provide information about their supply chain, update mechanisms, and vulnerability handling processes.
 These investigation powers mirror those established for AI Act enforcement under Art.58 EU AI Act, reflecting a deliberate regulatory convergence across EU technology legislation.

-The Penalty Structure Applied Under Art.36
+The Penalty Structure Applied Under Art.64

 Tier 1 — Essential Cybersecurity Requirements: €15M or 2.5% of Global Annual Turnover